kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 briefly mentions the commonly used tags.
 You're encouraged to read the whole document and get familiar with it.

+With the recent increased flow of LLM-assisted bug fixes, please also follow the kernel documentation at https://docs.kernel.org/process/coding-assistants.html to properly disclose LLM usage for every patch.

 Signed-off-by:
 ^^^^^^^^^^^^^^